Tipping in Portugal: When, Where & How Much to Tip

 Before traveling abroad, it’s common for travelers to inquire about various best practices, navigating through what might be considered rude, expected, or normal.
 For those venturing to Lisbon (or any other charming corner of the country), figuring out tipping in Portugal is certainly something to consider.

 In line with many Western European countries, Portugal didn’t have a particularly prominent tipping culture historically, and there were minimal expectations for tips.
 However, with evolving dynamics, including an influx of expatriates and the flourishing tourism industry, the culture around tipping has shifted.
-Nowadays, it’s less uncommon to leave a tip, and such gestures are warmly welcomed.
+Nowadays, it’s more common to leave a tip, and such gestures are warmly welcomed.

 Group of people sitting outside in Lisbon raising a small glass of bright orange wine or port